5ur3/eo2js/README.md

 ## Description

 Transpiler is a type of translator that takes the source code of a program written in a programming language as its input and produces an equivalent source code in the same or a different programming language.

 We have made an analogue to https://github.com/objectionary/eo2py transpiler.
-But it translate EOLANG code into JavaScript.
+But it translates EOLANG code into JavaScript.

 ## How to use: